 Also, the stock tires aren’t phenomenal by any means.
-They might last you longer on dirt.
-But they might not be the best on pavement.
+They might last for a long time on dirt but they might not be the best on the pavement.
 I think the car is worth getting, especially if you make that upgrade to the tires.

 Lastly, some users may feel as though they’d be better off getting an RC with a brushless motor, as opposed to buying the Bandit, and getting the upgrade.
 While this would be more economical, it’s not necessarily a better choice, depending on what you’re going for.

 Some drivers stick to brushed motors regardless, even users who compete locally and otherwise.
 In the end, that comes down to what’s right for you.

 So I’ve talked about the aggressive motor, the fact that the bandit can go as fast as 35mph, displaying top-notch speed.
 We also covered the great durability displayed by the Traxxas Bandit, thanks to above the bar engineering.

 I’ve mentioned that it’s ready to run, requiring virtually ZERO setup on your part.
 Unless you consider charging a battery pack to be labor, in that case — fine.